risingwavelabs/risingwave-operator/docs/dev/snake-case.md

 ```

-## 3. How to register CRD into k8s
+### 3. How to register CRD into k8s

 We use `make manifests` and `make install-local` to create a new YAML file.
 The command will generate a new [YAML file](/config/crd/bases/risingwave.risingwavelabs.com_risingwaves.yaml) according to [golang file](../../apis/risingwave/v1alpha1/risingwave_types.go), and register the CRD `risingwave` into k8s.
 Then, the user can create `risingwave` instances in k8s.

-## 4. How to update the column
+### 4. How to update the column
 1. Firstly, because `JSONPath` can only support some simple logic, but sometime we want some complex logic.
-In order to achieve the complex logic, we need to define the field as `.status.XX`.
+In order to achieve the complex logic, we prefer to define the field as `.status.XX`.
-2. If you use the `metaData` or `Spec`, the value should be immutable, so we will not change them.
-But if you define the `status`, we need some extract work to update it.
+2. You can use the `metadata`, `spec` and `status`.
+If we want to change them in the controller, We need some extra work to update it.
 3. Create updating logic in controller.
 We need to implement the logic in controller.
 In codebase, we implement it [here](/pkg/manager/risingwave_controller_manager_impl.go).

 ```golang